 I want to mention at this stage that all credit for the PCTR Loop concept goes to Daniel Hipke.
 This article is written purely in the interest of knowledge-sharing for the RE/MAX Europe network.

 BUILD A SELF-SUSTAINING LEAD MACHINE

-Creating ads which create enquiries on your website is good but what is even better is creating a self-sustaining system of paid ads which drive up the temperature of your leads and bring in new potential clients at the same time.
+Creating ads which create enquiries on your website is good but what is even better is creating a self-sustaining system of paid ads which drive up the temperature of your leads and bring in new potential clients or recruits at the same time.
 This is done by developing a PCTR Loop with your paid content.

 PCTR stands for Pitch, Content, Trust and Remind.
 As opposed to a traditional marketing funnel where leads are encouraged to take increasing levels of interest in your brand, a PCTR Loop is a series of paid social media ad content types which feed into each other and result in much warmer leads.
-Visualized as a figure of eight, customers can join the loop at any stage and the process will still be effective.
+Visualized as a figure of eight, customers or prospects can join the loop at any stage and the process will still be effective.